asval211/king_county_housing_data/README.md

 * **sqft_living15** - square footage of interior housing living space for the nearest 15 neighbors
 * **sqft_lot15** - square footage of the land lots of the nearest 15 neighbors

+We also used King_co_zipcodes.csv to OneHotEncode the zip codes saved as municipalities.

 ### Process
 We screened the data and looked at the range of total prices to find any patterns.
 We didn't drop any residual outliers.
 We saw what features were the most promising by creating correlation plots.
 We then built a model with the one predictor whose correlation was strongest with price - sqft_living.